appf-anu/arduino-sensors/xbee/xbee-bme280/README.md

 remember to change the BASE_SL to your base stations low address and NODE_ID to the unique id you want for each node.

 ### boards
-when using an arduino micro or mega, the xbee is connect to Serial1, define at the top of sketch:
+when using an Arduino micro or mega, the Xbee is connect to Serial1, define at the top of sketch:
 ```
 #define SERIAL_DEBUG
 ```